BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

     -------------

-    "Global Variables" have been replaced by "Constants" to better reflect their purpose and also to integrate them into the existing variable (now called placeholders) system.
+    "Global Variables" have been replaced by "Constants" to better reflect their purpose and also to integrate them into the existing variable system (now called placeholder system).

     <div class="grid" markdown>